“You need to ensure that communication is not a hindering factor.”

 Here are three common scenarios where we see that OEMs struggle in finding a flexible solution when using suppliers as part of their manufacturing process:

 These are just three types of problems that are all related to supplier communication.
 Companies today solve them in different ways.
 In many cases by using email communication, shared folders, custom-built applications or databases, or simply by letting suppliers into their internal business systems.
-But regardless of the solution, one thing that they all have in common is that they all tend to lower flexibility over time!
+Regardless of the solution, one thing that they all have in common is that they tend to lower flexibility over time!
 You would be reluctant to remove or replace a supplier with whom you’ve invested heavily in building a custom supply chain communications process, integrating your systems into theirs or vice versa.

 So, how do you achieve resilience and increase your supply chain flexibility?